MarFanNL/ESPeasy_MQTT_Plugin/README.md

 ## ESP Easy | Temperature

-1. Create a device of type 'Temperature' (DS18b20 for example)
-* Make sure you check the 'Send to Controler'
+1. Create a device of type 'Temperature' (DS18b20 for example) _Make sure you check the 'Send to Controler'_
-2. Created device in Domoticz will have a name **sysname\_unit\_tskname**
-* Value name of the Device MUST be Temperature
+2. Created device in Domoticz will have a name **sysname\_unit\_tskname** _Value name of the Device MUST be 'Temperature'_

 ## ESP Easy | ltho
 ```from domoticz --> ESP easy is currently not working```